Joy of NZ return turns to tears after family's 'priceless treasures' sold off

 "I was just shocked, I didn't know how to react.
 My wife and son cried because they lost everything, from my wife's awards, professional certificates to my son's toys and things he had since he was a baby," Lai said.

-Lai said many of the "life long treasures" were "priceless" and could never be replaced.
+Lai said many of the "life-long treasures" were "priceless" and could never be replaced.

 "We have used the Workstore for over three years since May 2018 and the storage amount was $160, which we used our credit card's auto pay to make payments months," Lai said.